wq/wq/docs/io/base-io.md

 [wq.io.base]

-The `BaseIO` class forms the core of [wq.io]'s built-in classes, and should also be extened when defining [custom IO] classes.  `BaseIO` serves two primary functions:
+The `BaseIO` class forms the core of [wq.io]'s built-in classes, and should always be extended when defining [custom IO] classes.  `BaseIO` serves two primary functions:

  * Initializing the class and orchestrating the [load] and [parse] mixin tasks
  * Providing a convenient `iterable` interface for working with the parsed data (with support from a [mapper] mixin)